John Feehan: Geology and botany

-During his research on the stratigraphy and palaeontology of the Irish Lower Palaeozoic in the 1970s, Feehan discovered what are still amongst the oldest known vascular plant fossils (Feehan and Edwards, 1980; Edwards, Feehan and Smith, 1983).
-These fossils indicated that higher plants colonised land at least 415 million years ago.
-The discovery extended the history of vascular plants back to the mid-Silurian period, far earlier than had previously been thought, a discovery that received international recognition.

 His research interests later diversified to include pollination biology of tropical mistletoes (Loranthaceae) which he studied over a three-year period in Malawi (Feehan, 1985).
 More recently, his Grasses of Ireland (2012), produced in collaboration with Teagasc – 'an unexpectedly lovely and absorbing new book' – seeks both to inspire and to inform the reader about the most important plant family in agriculture which produces 70% of the crops we grow and is the principal food of many of our farm animals.

 Currently, Feehan is building on his postgraduate research, interpreting new findings on the geology of the Irish midlands and relating this to broader cultural heritage.
 Aiming to inform and inspire the non-expert, his current work with Offaly County Council and the Heritage Council provides new insights, showing how geology is expressed in the landscapes and local life of counties Laois and Offaly.
 The resulting book 'The Geology of Laois and Offaly' (Feehan, 2013) has been described as 'one of the best books to be published in Ireland on geology or the Irish landscape'.

-Environmental philosophy: Creation and the interface between religion and science
+Writing

 Since 2010 he has devoted his attention to the interface between religion and science.
 His book on creation spirituality, The Singing Heart of the World (Feehan, 2010), was published in Dublin by Columba Press and in New York by Orbis Books in 2012.
 The book won a Nautilus Book Award in 2013 (category 'Science/Cosmology').
-His book on creation spirituality, Every Bush Aflame: God in the Natural World is due for release by Veritas in Dublin.

-The New Clare Island Survey

-One hundred years ago, Irish naturalist Robert Lloyd Praeger led a survey of the natural history and cultural heritage of Clare Island at a level of detail greater than any area of comparable size at that time.
-Almost a century later, the Royal Irish Academy set about repeating the exercise with the intention of assessing and evaluating change on the island over the intervening years.
-John Feehan was entrusted with the task of leading the synthesis of the updated Survey, bringing the work of Robert Lloyd Praeger into the 21st century and resulting in the landmark publication Clare Island (New Survey of Clare Island Volume 11) (Feehan, 2019).